fatiando/community/CONTRIBUTING.md

 - ⚠️ Ask for references on papers or books.
 Double check those references do exists, and make sure they are relevant for the matter.

+The lists above are not exhaustive and serve as examples.
-Maintainers reserve the right, at their sole discretion, to close Pull Requests, Issues, and delete comments that incur in unacceptable usage of genAI tools.
+Maintainers reserve the right, at their sole discretion, to close Pull Requests, Issues, and delete comments that they judge to incur in unacceptable usage of genAI tools.
 Contributors are required to elaborate on how genAI tools were used in the process of generating new content if a Maintainer requires it.